Tencent Seeks to Dismiss Sony’s Lawsuit Over Light of Motiram

 3. Tencent claims Sony sued the wrong entities, claiming they are not the ones actually developing or publishing Light of Motiram.

-Tencent is fighting back against Sony’s lawsuit claiming copyright infringement; the lawsuit alleges that Tencent stole Horizon series trademarks in its upcoming title, Light of Motiram.
-Though both do utilize similar worlds, gameplay mechanics, and themes, Tencent motioned to dismiss the case for a myriad of reasons.
+Tencent is fighting back against Sony’s lawsuit claiming copyright infringement.
+The lawsuit alleges that Tencent stole Horizon series trademarks in its upcoming title, Light of Motiram.
+In light of Sony’s claims of alleged copyright infringement, Tencent motioned to dismiss the case for myriad reasons.

-Firstly, Tencent claims Sony has come after the wrong entities, and that Tencent is not the one actually developing or publishing Light of Motiram.
-According to the motion to dismiss, Light of Motiram is being handled by two other Tencent-affiliated companies: Polaris Quest and Proxima Beta PTE Ltd., a Singapore-based company.
+Firstly, Tencent claims Sony has come after the wrong entities and that Tencent is not the one actually developing or publishing Light of Motiram.
+According to the motion to dismiss, Light of Motiram is being handled by two other Tencent-affiliated companies, Polaris Quest and Proxima Beta PTE, a Singapore-based company.

 Tencent’s second claim, and perhaps its most arguably logical, is that Light of Motiram has not even been released yet.
 “The alleged infringements have not occurred and may in fact never occur,” Tencent states in its own defense.